Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Multimodal Applications

 \subsection{Multimodal Translation (MMT)}

 Visual modality has been considered marginally beneficial for machine translation due to the absence of sufficient features in the image.
 Caglan et al. \cite{caglayan2019probing} proposed that visual information benefits Machine Translation (MT) when the source sentence lacks linguistic context.
 The author exploited the Degradation technique in the form of Color Deprivation, Entity Masking and Progressive Masking to degrade the source sentence.
 Additionally, unrelated images (violation of semantic compatibility) were fed to evaluate the visual sensitivity of the approach.
 ResNet-50 CNN based encoder \cite{he2016deep} is used for visual features extraction.
 Multimodal Attention for Neural Machine Translation (NMT) inspired by \cite{bahdanau2014neural} achieved the context vector from textual and visual features.
 Multi30K and flicker30 were used for training.
 MMT performed better than NMT.
+The authors presented a novel encoder for Neural Machine Translation (NMT) \cite{gao2020multi} that employs a graph-based approach for combining multiple modalities.
+This approach takes advantage of detailed semantic connections between these different data types to enhance the learning of combined representations.

-Furthermore, Su et al. \cite{su2021multi} proposed the approach that exploits the interaction of semantic representation of different modalities.
-This work is inspired by QA and NER domains that effectively consider the interaction and produce significant improvement.
-The author proposed two attention-based variations of models.
-The first network utilizes a bi-directional attention mechanism to learn the semantic representation from text and visual features by interaction.
-An attention matrix was used to extract the fine-grained alignments between different modalities that help the semantic representation learning process.
-The second variation consists of a co-attention mechanism that produces a context vector from textual representation at the first stage and is later used as a supervisor to generate an image context vector.
-The image context vector is used in the final re-attention process to update the text context vector with more interactive information.
-Proposed models are evaluated on the Multi30K dataset expanded from Flick30K and famous for Multimodal NMT.
-Other variations were produced by pretraining on a back-translated dataset of the same benchmark.
-The experimental results show that pretrained and without pretraining NMTbi-att and NMTcoatt Networks surpass the previous baselines pretrained and without pretraining networks without pretraining approaches, respectively.
+Su et al. \cite{su2021multi} introduced an approach that exploits the interaction of semantic representations across modalities, drawing inspiration from QA and NER domains.
+Two attention-based models were proposed: one using a bi-directional attention mechanism to learn from text and visual feature interaction, and the other incorporating a co-attention mechanism that generates context vectors from textual representation and subsequently uses it to update the text context vector with further interactive information.
+These models were evaluated on the expanded Multi30K dataset, showing superior performance over previous baselines, with or without pretraining.